 Occupational therapy is a growing and rewarding profession.
 It uses all the skills of living needed to learn, work, play, socialize, sleep and care for oneself and others to help people develop to their fullest potential.
 Occupational therapists (OTs) work with people of all ages and ability levels in many settings.
 Occupational therapy services may be provided in individual or group sessions, or on a broader scale at the system or population level.

-With St. Catherine University's nationally ranked Master of Arts in Occupational Therapy (MAOT), you receive an excellent entry-level education in occupational therapy based on an occupational science and liberal arts foundation.
-Our OT master's students are proficient in:
+With St. Catherine University's nationally ranked Master of Arts in Occupational Therapy (MAOT) or Doctor of Occupational Therapy (OTD-EL), you receive an excellent entry-level education in occupational therapy based on an occupational science and liberal arts foundation.
+Our OT graduate students are proficient in:

 As an OT, your influence goes beyond rehabilitation to help people continue healthy relationships and engage in their favorite activities.
 You develop the capacity to understand clients holistically, as individuals who are influenced by their environment and motivated by what gives them meaning.